Berkeley-MDes/tdf-fa24-cdlinda02/README.md

 <img width="200" alt="video" src="assets/WeChat_20240929183719.mp4">
 <img width="400" alt="file1" src="assets/Screenshot 2024-09-29 181703.png">  <br>

+During our work session on Monday, I gained a clearer understanding of how the circuits work and began to understand the code more.
+Specifically, one of the 'ah ha!' moments was seeing the structure of the breadboard (I also just learned its name) with the bottom removed.
+I started to understand how the current flows through lead, resistors, capacitors, and other components.
+I was also able to match the pin_t code to the actual pins on the Photon2 (which, to be honest, I had previously ignored).
+After class, I finished the #6 file and observed the real-time updates of the Photon on the cloud.

+I moved on to the three tutorials.
+I picked "Button --> LED pulse rate".
+I noticed a lot of similar "functions" in the code like "buttonPressed", except now the input is not void anymore.
+Next, I tried to assemble "FSR -> LED color" which I struggled with connecting FSR.
+I didn't have the tools to solder them so I taped them together as shown in the photo, but it's very unstable.
+With the help of others, I found stemma cables and finished the connections.
+Next, I tried "Potentiometer -> OLED", but I didn't know how to connect the OLED using stemma cables because they won't fit.

 ### Speculations
 It's fun exploring codes and hardwares.
 As I'm engaging with various elements, I see how each component works together closely to form a cohesive system that can:
 1. collect data